 Laniwai – A Disney Spa means “freshwater heaven,” and the spa lives up to its name.
 Before pampering begins in treatment rooms identified by types of Hawaiian rainbows, guests relax in O’ahu’s only outdoor, hydrotherapy garden.
 I loved soaking in the scented pools and standing beneath the multi-fountain rain showers of misting, pelting, spraying and cascading warm water.

 Of the 150 spa therapies offered, I chose the traditional Hawaiian lomilomi healing massage.
 Cocooned between warm heated pads, I felt surfing soreness subside as my muscles eased and became pliant for the skilled masseur’s hands rhythmic strokes.
 That’s what I call magic.

 Aulani’s dialed-down Disney atmosphere, stellar service and authentic Hawaiian experience made my family want more Disney vacation memories ever after.
 Now, I even believe that next time with a sprinkle of pixie dust I can surf like Lilo and Stitch.

 Also Read: Family Guide To Disney Cruise Lines

 Trip Planning Tips for an Aulani Family Vacation

-Our spacious, king standard guest room opened to an adjacent TV-dining area with a Murphy bed, coffee maker, mini-refrigerator and small dining table.
+In other words, you’ve got tons of space, views, and creature comforts on your Hawaiian vacation.
+Our spacious, king standard guest room opened to an adjacent TV-dining area with a Murphy bed.
+Includes a coffee maker, mini-refrigerator and small dining table.
 Conveniently, there’s a coin-operated laundry in the hotel.

-Booking ahead, especially during school holidays, is essential.
+Booking ahead, especially during school holidays, is essential, as Aulani books up quickly.
 For more information about Aulani, A Disney Resort & Spa, call their agents at 714/520-7001 or visit the Aulani website.

 photos by Kit Bernardi